 University Safety is a specialized division of University Police that focuses on the physical safety needs of the University community.
 The division is headed by Director Jon Caliste.
 University safety contributes to the overall safety of the University community by providing training programs which include Civilian Response to Active Shooter Events, student and faculty safety training, and anaylitcal studies of trends of crime on each of the Universities campuses.
 University Safety also conducts evaluations and scene investigations of University property to ensure that the minimum safety standards of the University are met or need to be implemented.
 This is done by research, trend studies, and communication with University stakeholders from different disciplines from the University.

 University Police Department develops different trainings for the University community and students.
 Below you will find University trainings for the subjects below.
-The link listed below will take you to the Moodle Shell that host all of the trainings listed below.
-If you have any questions please contact Director Jon Caliste at 318-677-3044 or firstname.lastname@example.org.
+The links listed below will take you to the Moodle Shell that host both of the trainings listed below.
+The Moodle course is a self-enroll course, so it will not automatically appear on your Moodle page until you follow the specific link to the course and enroll.
+If you have any questions please contact Director Jon Caliste at 318-677-3044 or email@example.com.